intoxstudio/content-aware-sidebars/readme.txt

 **Pro Plan:**

-* Added: infuse sidebars in theme locations and wp action hooks
+* Added: insert sidebars in theme locations and wp action hooks
 * Added: design and add columns to sidebars and widgets
 * Fixed: improve sidebar revisioning and compatibility with older wordpress versions
 * Fixed: allow saving and restoring empty sidebar revisions